Introverts VS. Extroverts: Why Our Brains Determine How We Socialise

-The characterisation of an ‘introvert’ versus an ‘extrovert’ has become over-simplified, where introverts as commonly seen as being ‘shy’ and extroverts as ‘outgoing’ people.
-Understanding the psychology behind the terms becomes more clear when looking back to their origin.
+The characterisation of an ‘introvert’ versus an ‘extrovert’ has become over-simplified.
+Introverts as commonly seen as being ‘shy’ and extroverts as ‘outgoing’ people, while the scientific definition is slightly less straightforward.

 The terms ‘introvert’ and ‘extrovert’ were first introduced by Carl Jung, the founder of analytical psychology, in the early 20th century.
 When describing the psychology of the conscious mind, Jung uses these terms to refer to differing attitudes toward life; two different 'modes’ of reacting to circumstance.

 The fundamentals of his theory stated that people exhibit either ‘introverted’ or ‘extroverted’ personality tendencies, depending on how they prefer to ‘recharge’ their energy.
 In other words, do we gather energy in solitude, or whilst surrounded by people?

 An ‘introverted attitude’ is therefore characterised by an inward flow of personal energy, gained from spending time alone in reflection, with a rich imagination.
 In contrast, an ‘extroverted attitude’ is characterised by an outward flowing of personal energy, gathered from being surrounded by friends at a party or in a crowded bar, for example.
 Jung explained that every individual inhibits elements of both trait.
 Though some of us may tend to show one trait more than the other may be characterised by the term, but in theory we are never one or the other.

 A Question of Arousal